 You need to know that heavy smoke and odors can degrade the performance of the filtration system.
 Before running the air purifier, ventilate the room.
 Keep the windows and doors open for half an hour to an hour.
 Once the smoke clears, close the windows and run the air purifier.

 It’s also essential to install a vent hood in the kitchen.
 The vent hood helps to clear the cooking odors and any smoke or fumes from your cooking.

-If the air purifier has a deodorizing (activated carbon or other types) filter, this could also be the strange odor source.
-Buy an original deodorizing filter from the manufacturer’s website and replace the old one.
+If the air purifier has a deodorizing (activated carbon or other types) filter, this could also be a strange odor source.
+Get an original deodorizing filter from the manufacturer’s website and replace the old one.

 Learn about different types of air filtration methods.